jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 If you really want delicious coffee while camping, pick up some Cometeer packets and make coffee using those.
 So, so tasty.

-I warmed up some using my the [Zodd](https://www.fingers-of-fury.com/products/the-zodd-ergonomic-training) from Fingers of Fury and we walked over for the announcements.
+I warmed up some using the [Zodd](https://www.fingers-of-fury.com/products/the-zodd-ergonomic-training) from Fingers of Fury and we walked over for the announcements.
 While waiting, I did some push ups and lower body warm up.

 Unlike previous years, this year I had a list of climbs to try to send.